infosecjosh/dfrws2019/report.md

 | Network capture | network/dfrws_police.pcap | 1837ee390e060079fab1e17cafff88a1837610ef951153ddcb7cd85ad478228e |

+## Executive Summary
-As part of the challenge "The Attorney General needs answers to the following questions:
+As part of the challenge the Attorney General needs answers to the following questions:

  + At what time was the illegal drug lab raided?

  + Could any of the two friends of Jessie Pinkman have been involved in the raid?
    If YES:
           - Which friend?
           - What is the confidence in such hypothesis?

 + How was the QBee camera disabled?

 ## Data Extraction